Alex Cora Feels 'They're Lying To Us' About Franchy Cordero HR Distance

 The ball traveled 474 feet, but Alex Cora isn’t sold on that.
 In fact, the Red Sox manager thinks that’s quite conservative.

-?They?re lying to us,?
-Cora joked after the game in his postgame media availability. ?More than that, that?s like (500).
-That?s way out.
-That was impressive, he crushed that one.?
+“They’re lying to us,” Cora joked in his postgame media availability.
+“More than that, that’s like (500).
+That’s way out.
+That was impressive, he crushed that one.”

 Hopefully, the homer gets Cordero going at the plate.
-In 34 games and 95 at-bats, he’s hit .179 so far this season.
+In 34 games and 95 at-bats, he’s hit .179 on the campaign.